hosseinsalahi/cnoe-workshop/build-your-own-internal-developer-platform-with-cnoe/docs/04-deploy-cnoe.md

 However, the second package directory defines two normal ArgoCD applications referencing a remote repository.
 They are applied as-is.

 ## External Access
-Idpbuilder comes with `ingress-nginx`, and this is meant to be used as an easy way to expose services to the outside world.
-By default, idpbuilder exposes the ingress-nginx service on host port 8443 and Kubernetes Ingress objects are created for core packages.
-See the [networking overview section](https://cnoe.io/docs/reference-implementation/installations/idpbuilder/how-it-works#networking) for more information.
-Here is an example for an ingress:
+idpbuilder comes with `ingress-nginx`, and can be used as an easy way to expose services to the outside world.
+By default, idpbuilder exposes the ingress-nginx service on host port 8443, and Kubernetes Ingress objects are created for core packages.
+See the [networking overview section](https://cnoe.io/docs/intro/idpbuilder/how-it-works#networking) for more information.
+Here is an example of an ingress:

 ```yaml
 apiVersion: networking.k8s.io/v1